joel-okello/bootstable/README.md

-# plugin_for_editable_tables
-Javascript plugin for edittable tables
+# plugin for plugin for edittable tables

 Credit to https://github.com/t-edson for the initial bootstrap3 version